 Although comparative genomics is a powerful methodology, it can not answer all questions.
 Some specific questions, such as how some genes or gene networks were co-opted at the origin of animals, can not be addressed without experimentally tractable organisms.

 None of the model organisms available in Biology is appropriate to analyze the unicellular-to-multicellular transition that gave rise to animals.
-Thus, we are currently trying to develop at least one of the closest unicellular relatives of animals as a “model organism” to understand the origin of animals.
+Thus, we are currently trying to develop at least one of the closest unicellular relatives of animals as a novel “emerging model organism” to understand the origin of animals.

-Searching for new animal and microbial opisthokont lineages
+What more animal and microbial opisthokont lineages are there?

 As mentioned above, the foundation of animal multicellularity can only be inferred by comparing animals with their closest unicellular relatives.
 However, molecular data from environmental surveys evidences many undescribed taxa, even whole lineages, in different habitats.
 Therefore, we are looking for novel unicellular lineages, closely related to animals, by analysing the molecular data of environmental samplings.
 These will not only become relevant to understand the unicellular-to-multicellular transition, but also help draw a more realistic image of the tree of life.